 An applicant may request a waiver of the Course IIA or Course IIB.
 Courses IA, IB and IV cannot be waived.
 An applicant wishing to waive Course IIA or Course IIB must submit evidence of having successfully completed an equivalent thirty-hour course(s) with an examination(s).
 The substitute course(s) must cover the material similar to that in the CCMA course.
-A letter accompanied by sufficient documentation must be sent to: The Secretary of the Office of Policy and Management, 450 Capitol Avenue, Hartford, CT 06106-1379.
+A letter accompanied by sufficient documentation must be sent to: The Secretary of the Office of Policy and Management, c/o Jennifer L. Gauthier, 450 Capitol Avenue, MS# 54GSU, Hartford, CT 06106-1379.
 Sufficient time prior to the application deadline must exist for the processing of the waiver request.
-Please contact the Office of Policy and Management at (860) 418-6221 if you have any questions concerning this waiver process.
+Please contact the Office of Policy and Management at (860) 418-6342 if you have any questions concerning this waiver process.